guardian/Swipe/README.md

 # Swipe 1.0
 Swipe is a lightweight mobile slider with **1-to-1** touch movement.
 For more info read the [blog post](http://pr-i.me/AQL2).

+# Guardian fork
+We've forked this because we've added in some methods: `enable()` and `disable()`.
+These allow us to disable swiping while the animation is happening and enable it again once it's finished.
+The reason we needed this was because our use case (image galleries) needed their callback function to *always* fire when swiping completed, but we found that very fast swiping would cause this to fail and various bugs arose.
+This fix means that it should be impossible to swipe continuously without triggering the callback.

 ## Demo
 ### Visit here on a touch-enabled mobile device [swipejs.com](http://swipejs.com)